Are you ready for homeownership?

 These are just a few of the questions people ask as they consider buying a home for the first time.
 They may sound elementary, but as Beginner to Buyer host Nadeska Alexis uncovers, they are actually essential starting points for a successful journey to homeownership.
-In this episode, she hears from a first-time homebuying couple and then discusses their questions and concerns with Keosha Burns, Executive Director and Senior Advisor for Community and Affordable Lending at Chase.
+In this episode, she hears from a first-time homebuying couple and then discusses their questions and concerns with Keosha Burns, former Executive Director and Senior Advisor for Community and Affordable Lending at Chase.

 Brandy Stone and her husband Shawn Butler currently rent a home in Rancho Cucamonga, California.
 They want to buy a home, but they're not quite sure they know the best way to get started.
 Brandy is 30, she's still paying off student loans, and she feels she's spending too much on rent.
 She tells Nadeska that she doesn't know where to look or who to trust for advice.
 At this point, she feels confused, intimidated, and naive.